pravinkumar-exe/awesome-ai-dev-platform-opensource/reports/s3-storage-idor-137.md

- Placeholder Submission for Issue #137: Unauthorized Modification of S3 Storage Configuration
+# Code Fix for Issue #137: Unauthorized Modification of S3 Storage Configuration

 This pull request corresponds to the vulnerability described in [Issue #137](https://github.com/AIxBlock-2023/awesome-ai-dev-platform-opensource/issues/137).